 Access to high-speed broadband internet is critically important for economic opportunity, education and job creation, especially in America’s rural communities.
 Hear from the Federal Communications Commission about what the federal government is doing to expand rural broadband, and explore how others are working to strengthen America’s connectivity.

 Audra Hale-Maddox, Rural Broadband Auction Task Force, Federal Communications Commission

 Susan Mort, Wireless Telecommunications Bureau, Federal Communications Commission

 Jess Quinley, Wireless Telecommunications Bureau, Federal Communications Commission

 Expanding Broadband for Education

-The COVID-19 pandemic and its impact on distance learning has helped illuminate the digital divide—the gap between those who have access to high-speed internet and devices and those who do not.
-Despite some evidence that the divide is narrowing, the dramatic shift to a virtual world shows a large gap still exists.
-Students struggling with online education amplifies the need for consistent, quality broadband and devices in all areas of the country and the risk of being left farther behind the longer the pandemic continues.
+The COVID-19 pandemic and its impact on distance learning have helped illuminate the digital divide—the gap between those who have access to high-speed internet and devices and those who do not.
+Despite some evidence that the divide is narrowing, the dramatic shift to virtual learning shows a large gap still exists.
+Students' struggle with online education amplifies both the need for consistent, quality broadband and devices in all areas of the country and the risk that some will be left behind the longer the pandemic continues.
 This webinar will discuss efforts to close the digital divide for students.